Faculty of Arts and Sciences

 7

-The course provides both theoretical and practical in depth explanations of several molecular biology concepts and laboratory techniques.
-This course should be taken after MBGE302 and with MBGE403 - Molecular Biology Lab II.
-The main topics include the study of the characteristics, functions, biogeneses and molecular detection methods of small non-coding RNAs such miRNAs and piRNA and long non-coding RNAs.
-Students will also learn how to design miRNAs.
-These topics will be followed by the study of amino acids, protein structure, folding and degradation and the characteristics of enzymes, enzyme structure, and function.
+The course provides both theoretical and practical in-depth explanations of several molecular biology concepts and laboratory techniques.
+This course should be taken after MBGE302 and with MBGE403.
+The main topics include the study of the characteristics, functions, biogenesis and molecular detection methods of small non-coding RNAs such as miRNAs and piRNA and long non-coding RNAs.
+Students will learn how to design miRNAs, the study of amino acids, protein structure, folding and degradation, the characteristics of enzymes, enzyme structure, and function.
 Enzyme kinetics will be discussed including how to compute for Km, Vmax and how to use the Michaelis-Menten equation.
-Antibody characteristics, function, design and production will also be analyzed followed by the history, development and applications of several transgenic animal models in Molecular Biology research.
-Throughout the course, data from primary literature will be analyzed and discussed.
+Antibody characteristics, function, design, and production will also be analyzed followed by the history, development, applications of several transgenic animal models.

 MOLECULAR BIOLOGY LAB II